 Stress & Sustainable Performance

-A focused workshop equipping leaders to create sustainable high performance, not stress.
+A focused workshop equipping leaders to create sustainable high performance, rather than stress and burnout.

 Stress in organisations is often framed as an individual resilience issue.